 Hair Dryers, iron & ironing board, TV/Cable and coffee makers.
 Exercise room & swimming pool at most hotels.

 Dress on tour is casual.
 Bring dark clothes and comfortable shoes for the train rides.
 No smoking is allowed on the trains.
 Train delays are common.
-Elevations range from 5,000 (at Denver airport) to 14,150 feet (at Pike's Peak).
+Elevations range from 5,000 (at Denver airport) to 10,500 feet.
 Travelers with medical conditions such as heart issues or diabetes should consult with their physician prior to signing up for this tour.

 Further information is mailed upon receipt of your reservation.
 A total of three mailings are sent to assist you in preparing for your tour…Get Ready, Get Set and Go!
 Our “Get Ready” packet is sent confirming your reservation.
 Our “Get Set” packet provides further details approximately 90 days prior to departure with important details regarding making your travel arrangements.
 Finally, our “Go” packet arrives 2-3 weeks before departure containing all your final documents.